-Review by Joseph T Major of THUD! by Terry Pratchett (HarperCollins; 2005; ISBN 0-06-081522-1; \$24.95) 'A Novel of Discworld®'
+Review by Joseph T Major of THÚD! by Terry Pratchett (HarperCollins; 2005; ISBN 0-06-081522-1; \$24.95)

-In June of 1389, at Kosovo Polje, the Field of the Blackbirds in Serbia, the army of Sultan Murâd attacked the Serbian forces under the command of Prince Lazar, utterly crushing them and killing the Prince, destroying the Guardians of the Gate of the Balkans and opening up Europe to the Islamic assault, or bringing about a further expansion of the Dar al-Islam into the lands of the polytheist unbelievers.
-Even today the Albanians and the Serbs will still ethnically cleanse each other as revenge for that battle.
+"A Novel of Discworld®"

-That Murâd did not survive the battle himself, that after the battle the Ottomans withdrew from not only the field but the country, and that they did not conquer Serbia until seventy-five years later, after they had taken Byzantium, are mere bagatelles in the face of such heartfelt belief.
-In fact, it's not quite even clear when the battle took place, who was on which side (it seems that there were Turks and Serbians on both sides), or who (if either of them) won.
+In June of 1389, at Kosovo Polie, the Field of the Blackbirds in Serbia, the army of Sultan Murâd attacked the Serbian forces under the command of Prince Lazar, utterly crushing them and killing the Prince, destroying the Guardians of the Gate of the Balkans and opening up Europe to the Islamic assault, or bringing about a further expansion polytheist unbelievers.
+Albanians and the Serbs will still ethnically cleanse each other as revenge for that battle.

-Captain Sam Vimes has little enough time to go reading fantasy, stuff about battles between people called "Serbs" and "Ottomans"; he's too busy dealing with recruiting vampires into the Watch, not to mention tamping down the running undeclared war between the Dwarfs and the Trolls over the Battle of Koom Valley.
-It doesn't help that they're all Going Postal (2004) over the new issue of stamps even-handedly showing each side winning.
+That Murâd did not survive the battle withdrew from not only the field but the country, and that they did not conquer Serbia until seventy-five years later, after they had taken Byzantium, are mere bagatelles in the face of such heartfelt belief.
+In fact, it's not quite even clear when the battle took place, who was on which side (it seems that there were Turks and Serbians on both sides), or recruiting vampires into the Watch, not to mention tamping down the running undeclared war between the Dwarfs and the Trolls over the Battle of Koom Valley.
+It doesn't help that they're all Going Postal (2004) over the new issue of stamps evenhandedly showing each side winning.
 It's been a few years since Ankh-Morpork got burned down (in The Colour of Magic (1983)), he'd like to make the interval before the next such conflagration a little longer, and he has enough problems with his Guards!
 Guards!
 (1989) as it is.

 And so Pratchett launches into yet another tale of the very real problems that Fantasyland will still have.
 At first, the comic elements seem more predominant, such as the discussion between Vimes and his unflappable butler about the gang weapons he had used in the old days.
 Not that a cap with sharpened pennies would do much good against Dwarfs, who wear armour, or Trolls, who are made of stone.
-(Would the ultra-unflappable Alfred Pennyworth, butler to Master Bruce Wayne, disapprove more of his colleague or of Vimes?)
+(Would the ultraunflappable Alfred Pennyworth, butler to Master Bruce Wayne, disapprove more of his colleague or of Vimes?)

 Then things start getting worse.
 The great and famous cyclorama picture "The Battle of Koom Valley" has been stolen.
-Listening to the two detectives - that's what they are, gov'nor, straight out of a thirties country-manor murder tale - interviewing the museum director - and for that all Pratchett had to do in the way of research was to go down to the London art museums - about the theft is quite amusing.
-Particularly when they can't tell the difference between an art exhibit and a pile of drop cloths, but then we the readers (and for that matter the author) can't either.
+Listening to the two detectives - that's what they are, gov'nor, straight out of a thirties countrymanor murder tale - interviewing the museum director - and for that all Pratchett had to do in the way of research was to go down to the London art museums - about the theft is quite amusing.
+Particularly when they can't tell the difference between an art exhibit and a pile of dropcloths, but then we of the Dar al-Islam into the lands of the the readers (and for that matter the author) Even today the can't either.
 (You can't make up this stuff; it makes it hard on a writer, who has to be plausible.)

-And of course there's the initial "Thud!", which was produced by a club landing on the head of a very prominent Dwarf.
+And of course there's the initial "Thud!". which was produced by a club landing on the head of a very prominent Dwarf.
 By all indications, too, a club wielded by a Troll.